dmbarreiro/databases-reference/query_languages/relational/sql/README.md

     2. Insert 5-star ratings by James Cameron for all movies in the database.
 Leave the review date as NULL.
 [Solution](rating_modification_exercise2.sql).
     3. For all movies that have an average rating of 4 stars or higher, add 25 to the release year.
 (Update the existing tuples; don't insert new tuples).
 [Solution](rating_modification_exercise3.sql).
     4. Remove all ratings where the movie's year is before 1970 or after 2000, and the rating is fewer than 4 stars.
 [Solution](rating_modification_exercise4.sql).

+* Modified database: `social.sql`, [view database](social_schema.html).
+    1. It's time for the seniors to graduate.
+Remove all 12th graders from Highschooler.
+[Solution](social_modification_exercise1.sql).
+    2. If two students A and B are friends, and A likes B but not vice-versa, remove the Likes tuple.
+[Solution](social_modification_exercise2.sql).
+    3. For all cases where A is friends with B, and B is friends with C, add a new friendship for the pair A and C. Do not add duplicate friendships, friendships that already exist, or friendships with oneself.
+(This one is a bit challenging; congratulations if you get it right).
+[Solution](social_modification_exercise3.sql).